Searching 'Error'

 Last Update/Developer

-Error Lookup v2.4.2 Portable open source tool which can help by translating error codes into a more meaningful text description.
+Error Lookup v2.6.1 Portable open source tool which can help by translating error codes into a more meaningful text description.
 The interface is simple - just a box to type your code, and another which displays the details - so there doesn’t seem much to learn.
-The program also supports a wide range of codes: regular Windows errors, DirectX, NTSTATUS errors, Windows Internet errors, STOP codes, And we think it can probably be configured to read more (Settings > System modules), although there’s no documentation to confirm that and we didn’t test it.
-The lightweight application is less than a megabyte, and it is compatible with Windows XP SP3 and higher operating systems.
-You can download either the installer or portable version.
-Portable mode To activate portable mode, create errorlookup.ini in application folder, or move it from %APPDATA%\Henry++\Error Lookup.
-Changes: v2.4.2 (10 November 2021) added arm64 binaries improved dpi support use xmllite library updated project sdk fixed bugs Click here to visit the author's website.
+A portable open source tool which can help by translating error codes into a more meaningful text description.
+The interface is simple - just a box to type your code, and another which displays the details - so there does not seem much to learn.
+The program also supports a wide range of codes: regular Windows API errors, Native API errors, DirectX, Windows Internet errors, STOP codes.
+And we think it can probably be configured to read more (Settings > Modules).
+The lightweight application is less than a megabyte, and it is compatible with Windows 7 and higher operating systems.
+Changes: v2.6.1 Jan 6 2025 revert back windows 7 and windows 8 support improved dark theme support updated project sdk Use 7-Zip to unzip this file.
+Click here to visit the author's website.

 Henry++